karlfrohlich/COVID19-VentilatorAlarm/README.md

 ![](Pictures/Schematic+Parts.png)

 How to Make the Alarm System:
-1) Purchase the electronic hardware components
+1) Purchase all electronic components listed in the Part_Required Folder
-1) Download and 3D print all three hardware components
+2) Download .STL files from the 3D_Printed_Parts Folder
+3) 3D Print the files (we recommend PLA plastic at >50% infill)
+4) Assemble the plastic and electric parts to specification as seen in the Pictures Folder
-3) Download the code and upload it to the Arduino Board
+5) Download the code from the Arduino_Code Folder and upload it to the Arduino Board

+6) Contact me at knf37@cornell.edu for any questions